laravelcompany/laravel-mail/README.md

-# Laravel mail platform
+# Laravel Mail Platform

-Transform Your Email Marketing with Laravel-Powered Intelligence Welcome to the next generation of email marketing and management, built specifically for Laravel applications.
-Our community-inspired mail platform combines enterprise-level features with cost-effective solutions, helping businesses streamline their email operations while maximizing ROI.
+### Transform Your Email Marketing with Laravel-Powered Intelligence

+Welcome to the next generation of email marketing and management, specifically built for Laravel applications.
+Our community-inspired mail platform combines enterprise-level features with cost-effective solutions, helping businesses streamline email operations and maximize ROI.

+---

 ## Revolutionary Features